telatin/lotus-tutorial/workshop/lotus.md

 The spreadsheet, usually referred to as _mapping file_, is the glue that links our reads to relevant information (e.g. a sample name, the treatment, ...)

+For this tutorial Lotus was already installed in the ~/lotus_pipeline/ directory.

 ## Preparing a mapping file

 A very _generic metadata_ file can be a simple tab-separated text file with this content: